-The enormous size of Worldstream’s global network with currently more than 10Tbit/s of available bandwidth forced the company to expand its network monitoring and network management capabilities.
+The enormous size of Worldstream’s global network with ample bandwidth forced the company to expand its network monitoring and network management capabilities.
 To support further growth of their global network backbone while further enhancing business agility and required cost and operational efficiencies, Worldstream decided to make significant R&D investments in this new network visibility technology.

 For Worldstream’s soon to launch software-defined Worldstream Elastic Network (WEN), which will add a decentralized network design with loads of planned functionality ‘at the edges’ on top of this high-bandwidth backbone, it would also be highly desirable to have more fine-grained control over the company’s network management and analytics tooling while creating real-time visibility.

 “Most hosting providers with proprietary network backbones don’t have granular, real-time insight into traffic patterns and the route-related costs for individual clients,” said Tim Vollebregt, Network Director at Worldstream.
 “Clients are paying the price for this inefficiency, as providers are billing some extra to be sure to cover their overall costs.
 This new technology allows us to erase this inefficiency and pave the way for extremely cost-efficient deployments of agile, hybrid IT infrastructures on a global level.”